Tim Cullen: Washington Senators (1968–1971)

+Oakland Athletics (1972)

-Originally signed by the Boston Red Sox as an amateur free agent in 1964, Cullen debuted with the Senators in 1966.
-A Topps Rookie All-Star in his inaugural season, he appeared in the 1972 World Series with Oakland.
+On April 15, 1972, Cullen signed as a free agent with the Oakland Athletics.
+Cullen appeared in the 1972 World Series with Oakland.
 Like Gonzalo Márquez, Cullen was a valuable utility for the World Championship team providing support from the bench during the regular season.

 In his career, Cullen was a competent infielder with good instincts and an avid student of the game; but he struggled as a batter.
 Even when he hit in the low .200s, Cullen's glove was enough to get him a considerable playing time.
 He was an above-average major league second baseman and an adequate shortstop and third baseman as well.
 Nevertheless, a rare feat earned him a place in baseball's record book.

-In February 1968, Cullen was sent to the White Sox a deal for, among others, shortstop Ron Hansen.
-In a curious movement, he was then shipped back mid-season to Washington for Hansen, making them the only two players in MLB history to be traded for one another twice in the same season.
+Post-playing career

+Cullen serves as the vice president of special projects for the Single-A Fresno Grizzlies, a Colorado Rockies minor league affiliate team.

 Personal life

-Currently a resident of Fresno, California, Cullen serves as the vice president of special projects for the Triple-A Fresno Grizzlies, a SF Giants minor league affiliate team.
+Cullen is currently a resident of Fresno, California.